BillJr99/Ursinus-CS274/_pages/Activities/activity-numbersystems.md

       title: Converting From Binary to Hexidecimal
       questions:
         - "What is the ASCII value of the letter <code>C</code> and the letter <code>K</code>?
 What are these values in binary, decimal, and hexidecimal?"
+        - "Suppose a binary value is fewer than 4 bits, like 0b110.
+How can you convert this to a 4-bit binary value so that it can be looked up in the table?"
         - Convert 0b1000100001 from binary to hexidecimal.
         - Convert 0b10001001 from binary to hexidecimal.
         - Convert 0b101110111 from binary to hexidecimal.